andreock/Bruce_Wiki/FM.md

 In this mode, the Si4713 will listen for all frequency and select the one with minimum noise level, which represents a free radio station.

 ### :radio: Attention

-When using the SD Card Sniffer with the FM Transmitter, the RST pin makes it impossible to use the MicroSD Card.
-New possibilities are being explored.

 Currently, the audio is transmitted via the P3 cable, that is, it is necessary for an external device connected to the P3 cable to send the audio to the FM Transmitter, an example would be using the smartphone with a P3 - P3 cable, connected to the transmitter and placing some music to play on your smartphone.